Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 10. Try an Authentic Local Fish Sandwich

 One of the must-try local specialties in Bermuda is the fish sandwich, found all over the island and made from the day’s catch.
-It’s one of those things to do in Bermuda that will leave a lasting impression on your tastebuds.
+It’s one of those things to do in Bermuda that will leave a lasting impression on your taste buds.

 The sandwiches typically feature rockfish, wahoo, or cod.
 The fish is usually fried and layered on a bun with tartar sauce, coleslaw, and tomato, served between two thick slices of raisin bread—yes, raisin bread!
 You can also opt for whole wheat bread if you prefer.